cemkata/folderTreeView/README.md

 	- 1,2,3 ... is in munites (no minus (positive))
 	- -1,-2,-4 ... in in hours (negative)
 - sortFlag - Posible values true, false, none
+- leadingZero = True - When sorting should the numbers be filled to 000001.xxxxxx of leave them 1.xxxxxx
+- caseInsensitive = False - Should the file names be sorted by case insensitive
 - fileOrganaserFlag - Posible values true, false

 - ***In section FILEORGANISER:***